BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Aaron St. George

 Aaron received his Bachelor's from the University of Montana, USA and is currently pursuing his Master's in Computer Science at Boise State University.
 He is currently working on creating a SPF (Sparse Polyhedral Framework) dialect for the [MLIR ecosystem](https://mlir.llvm.org).
-His dog Taco has yet to complete his Bachelor’s.
+Aaron's dog Taco (in the party hat) has yet to complete his Bachelor’s.

 * * *